viyancs/system-bash/README.md

 Note
 -------

-<p> if you have another script for maintenance , you can contribute in this repository for the better future </p>
+<p> If you have another script for maintenance , you can contribute in this repository for the better future </p>